 If you cannot figure out why your puppy is crying, contact a vet immediately and have him checked up.

-Some of the common reasons for a puppy’s constant crying include teething pain, a cold or a runny nose.
+Some of the common reasons for a puppy’s constant crying include teething pain, chip teeth a cold, or a runny nose.

-Other things to check in case your pup cries when you are not around include having enough food and water in his bowl or may be due to separation anxiety issues.
+Other things to check in case your pup cries or shows anxious behaviour when you are not around include not having enough food and water in his bowl or may be due to separation anxiety issues.

-Medical problems can also be a reason why your puppy cries when you leave him alone at home or outside.
+Medical problems or other bad habits can also be a reason why your puppy cries when you leave him alone at home or outside.
 You should closely observe your canine body language, behavioral issues, or challenging habits to better understand the root cause of his problem.

 Your vet should be able to tell you if this is the case and provide treatment accordingly.

-Some breeds are just more vocal than others and it is because of this reason that it is up to the owner to decide whether or not holding a puppy too much could be detrimental to its well being.
+Some breeds are just more vocal than others and it is because of this reason that it is up to pet parents to decide whether or not holding a puppy too much could be detrimental to its well being.

 By following the guidelines and avoiding common puppy mistakes mentioned in this article, you should be able to have a well adjusted pup who is not too clingy and cries only when he really needs you for something important.

 If you still have questions or need clarification on anything, leave a comment below and I will get back to you ASAP.